Madison County Recycling and Resource Management

 Curbside Service: Materials accepted in curbside bins vary depending on the hauler.
 For residents whose recycling srevices are provided by Republic/Allied Waste, a PDF of accepted materials can be found here.

-What is the purpose of Madison County Sustainability and Recycling?
+What is the purpose of Madison County Recycling and Resource Management?

-The purpose of the sustainability and recycling program is to improve quality of life for Madison County residents, businesses, schools, and local governments through programs that foster healthy, resilient, connected communities.
+The purpose of the recycling and resource management program is to improve quality of life for Madison County residents, businesses, schools, and local governments through programs that foster healthy, resilient, connected communities.

-Madison County is a regional leader in sustainability and recycling initiatives.
+Madison County is a regional leader in recycling and resource management initiatives.
 Our innovative programs have received great success in recent years and we continue to build on each.

-The sustainability and recycling program serves Madison County communities through a wide range of programs that promote wise use of resources and awareness of sustainability-related issues and options.
-These programs result in healthier communities, reduced waste, and cost savings for all members of the county and metro-east region.
-Sustainability programs help residents make informed choices that contribute to a greater quality of life for those who live and work in Madison County and serve to attract an increased number of potential new residents and businesses.
+The program serves Madison County communities through a wide range of strategies that promote wise use of resources and awareness of solid waste-related issues and options.
+These practices result in healthier communities, reduced waste, and cost savings for all members of the county and metro-east region.
+This approach helps residents make informed choices that contribute to a greater quality of life for those who live and work in Madison County and serve to attract an increased number of potential new residents and businesses.

 How does Madison County manage solid waste?